jnutt367/jnutt367/README.md

 ## - 👀 looking to collaborate on ...Anything that we both or all find useful and exciting, I'm open to new opportunities and colaborations!

 ## - 💬 Ask me about ...The differences between a library and a framework,
-##                    ...
+## - 💬 ...
 The differences between React and Next.js and how javascript fits into it all.
-##                     ...
-The challenges I faced when initially learning how top use Github.
+## - 💬 ...
+The challenges I faced when initially learning how to use Github.
-##                     ...
-Anything related to coding things out from scratch or learning the beginingss (and PAIN-POINTS) of the coding journey.
+## - 💬 ...
+Anything related to coding things out from scratch or learning the beginingss (and PAIN-POINTS) of MY coding journey.

 ## - 😄 Pronouns: ...He/Him
 ## - ⚡ Fun fact: ...my left foot has two webbed toes!